The Parkway Central Library: Part 1

 Mercantile libraries were member-based libraries funded by merchants and bankers, the white collar equivalent of the blue-collar apprentice libraries.
 In 1820 a subscription library called the Mercantile Library Company opened in Philadelphia.
 It was originally in a Greek revival building next to the American Philosophical Society’s library on 5th Street.
 It moved into a converted rail depot at 10 South 10th Street in 1869, and was folded into the Free Library system as the Mercantile Branch in 1944.
 It moved around the corner to 1021 Chestnut Street in 1953, in a modernist building paid for by the Free Library, and was closed in 1989.
 The building is still there with a flowery mural adorning its façade.

-The Mercantile Library, first building.
+The Mercantile Library, first building, with the six Corinthian columns.
 Built 1845, demolished 1925.
 Photo from the Library Company of Philadelphia.

-The most recent Mercantile Library at 1021 Chestnut Street today.
+The most recent Mercantile Library at 1021 Chestnut Street as seen today.

 The history of the Free Library of Philadelphia is given on the excellent library website here and a timeline of the history is given here.
 The following will be a quick summary.